build-security/opa-java-spring-client/README.md

  [How to get your pdp's hostname and port?](https://docs.build.security/policy-decision-points-pdp#pdp-instances-section)
   ### Optional configuration
  1. `pdp.allowOnFailure`: Boolean.
 "Fail open" mechanism to allow access to the API in case the policy engine is not reachable. **Default is false**.
- 2. `includeBody`: Boolean.
-Whether or not to pass the request body to the policy engine. **Default is true**.
- 3. `includeHeaders`: Boolean.
-Whether or not to pass the request headers to the policy engine. **Default is true**
- 4. `timeout`: Boolean.
-Amount of time to wait before request is abandoned and request is declared as failed. **Default is 1000ms**.
+ 2. `pdp.retry.maxAttempts` - Integer. the maximum number of retry attempts in case a failure occurs. **Default is 2**.
- 5. `pdp.enable`: Boolean.
+ 3. `pdp.enable`: Boolean.
 Whether or not to consult with the policy engine for the specific request. **Default is true**
+ 4. `pdp.readTimeout.milliseconds` - Integer.
+Read timeout for requests in milliseconds. **Default is 5000**
+ 5. `pdp.connectionTimeout.milliseconds` - Integer.
+Connection timeout in milliseconds. **Default is 5000**
+ 6. `pdp.retry.backoff.milliseconds` - Integer.
+The number of milliseconds to wait between two consecutive retry attempts. **Default is 250**
 ## Example usage

 Register your PDP as a spring interceptor